semrush/intergalactic/website/docs/components/tab-line/tab-line.md

 ## Addons

-Addons inside TabLine.
-Item have the same margins as addons inside the [Button](/components/button/button) component.
+Addons inside TabLine.Item have the same margins as addons inside the [Button](/components/button/button) component.

 Table: Examples of addons for TabLine